DinMo

 It offers the advantage of a deep understanding of the product, market, customers, and the expectations and preferences of the targeted segment.

-However, this strategy carries the risk of strong dependency on a limited market, which can be risky with changes or shifts in consumer preferences.
+However, this strategy carries the risk of high dependency on a limited market, which can be risky in the event of changes or shifts in consumer preferences.
 Moreover, the arrival of new players in the market can significantly impact the company’s performance and its marketing communication campaigns.

 How to build your marketing strategy?

-The marketing plan must be structured to avoid carrying out actions without coherence.
-A clear methodological approach, using appropriate tools, clarifies the company’s positioning with its target, thereby ensuring an increased conversion rate.
+The marketing plan must be structured to avoid carrying out incoherent actions.
+A clear methodological approach, using appropriate tools, clarifies the company’s positioning with its target audience, thereby ensuring an increased conversion rate.

 Here are the main steps for creating an effective marketing strategy: